Click on a question to go to the answer.

 VVirginia laws protect all cemeteries and gravesites equally.
 The same laws prohibiting malicious damage and removal of a body from a grave without proper authorization apply to Native American graves in the same way that they apply to modern cemeteries, family cemeteries, and other unmarked graves.
 Digging up a Native American grave to collect relics is a felony offense—as is grave robbing in any form.

 The primary difference with Native American graves is that locating direct descendants for specific gravesites is generally not possible.
-For that reason, the official contacts for dealing with Native American graves include the office of the Secretary of the Commonwealth and the 11 tribes recognized officially by the Commonwealth of Virginia (Chickahominy, Eastern Chickahominy, Mattaponi, Monacan, Nansemond, Pamunkey, Rappahanock, Upper Mattaponi, Cheroenhaka, Nottoway of Virginia, and Patawomeck), and, in some cases, tribes recognized by other states or the federal government.Back to top
+For that reason, the official contacts for dealing with Native American graves include the office of the Secretary of the Commonwealth and the 11 tribes recognized officially by the Commonwealth of Virginia (Chickahominy, Eastern Chickahominy, Mattaponi, Monacan, Nansemond, Pamunkey, Rappahanock, Upper Mattaponi, Cheroenhaka, Nottoway of Virginia, and Patawomeck), seven of which are now recognized by the federal government, and, in some cases, tribes recognized by other states or the federal government.Back to top

 DHR considers cemeteries or burial places to be historic if they meet, or are likely to meet, the criteria for inclusion in the National Register of Historic Places.
 Thus a cemetery would be considered historic if it is (A) associated with events that have made a significant contribution to the broad patterns of our history; (B) associated with the lives of persons significant in our past; (C) embodies distinctive characteristics of a type, period, or method of construction, or that represent the work of a master, or that possess high artistic values, or that represent a significant and distinguishable entity whose components may lack individual distinction; or (D) have the potential to yield information important in prehistory or history.